model-checking/kani/docs/src/dev-assess.md

 cargo kani --enable-unstable assess
 ```

-As a temporary hack (arguments shouldn't work like this), to assess a workspace, run:
+As a temporary hack (arguments shouldn't work like this), to assess a single cargo workspace, run:

 ```text
 cargo kani --enable-unstable --workspace assess
 ```

-To scan a collection of workspaces or packages that are not part of shared workspace, run:
+To scan a collection of workspaces or packages that are not part of a shared workspace, run:

 ```text
 cargo kani --enable-unstable assess scan
 ```

-And all cargo packages found below the current directory will be assessed.
+The only difference between 'scan' and 'regular' assess is how the packages built are located.
+All versions of assess produce the same output and metrics.
+Assess will normally build just like `cargo kani` or `cargo build`, whereas `scan` will find all cargo packages beneath the current directory, even in unrelated workspaces.
+Thus, 'scan' may be helpful in the case where the user has a choice of packages and is looking for the easiest to get started with (in addition to the Kani developer use-case, of aggregating statistics across many packages).

-(Tip: It may need to run for awhile, so try using `screen`, `tmux` or `nohup` to avoid terminating the process if an ssh connection breaks.)
+(Tip: Assess may need to run for awhile, so try using `screen`, `tmux` or `nohup` to avoid terminating the process if, for example, an ssh connection breaks.)

 ## What assess does

 Assess builds all the packages requested in "test mode" (i.e. `--tests`), and runs all the same tests that `cargo test` would, except through Kani.
 This gives end-to-end assurance we're able to actually build and run code from these packages, skipping nothing of what the verification process would need, except that the harnesses don't have any nondeterminism (`kani::any()`) and consequently don't "prove" much.
+The interesting signal comes from what tests cannot be analyzed by Kani due to unsupported features, performance problems, crash bugs, or other issues that get in the way.

 Currently, assess forces termination by using `unwind(1)` on all tests, so many tests will fail with unwinding assertions.

 ## Current Assess Results

-Assess produces a few tables of output (visually and in more detailed json format) so far:
+Assess produces a few tables of output (both visually in the terminal, and in a more detailed json format) so far:

 ### Unsupported features